G3t3xpired/G3t3xpired/README.md

 <br/>

 Developer from **Germany** — I build software for VRChat and the people who live there.
-Owner of **Parano!a**, a suite of tools that make your VRChat experience actually say something.
+Owner of **SilentHub!a**, a suite of tools that make your VRChat experience actually say something.

 I care about one thing: software that works exactly the way it should.
 No bloat.
 No filler.
 Just clean code, sharp UIs, and things worth shipping.